 This course builds on the Introduction to Strategic Communication course by providing an in-depth understanding of public relations theories, ethics, concepts, principles, and applications used to achieve organizational goals and objectives.
-Prerequisite: COMM 202 and COMM 210 or consent of instructor.
+Prerequisite: COMM 202 and COMM 215 or permission of instructor.

-COMM 410 Advanced Speech
+COMM 401 Advanced Speech